ivycalvert/Re-Privacy_Tool/README.md

 Select the unzip tool file that you have just downloaded onto your computer and click "Select" in the popup window
 ```

 The "Re: Privacy" browser extension tool is now uploaded to your local version of Google Chrome.
-It will appear on your extension toolbar and ba activated when you click on the icon
+It will appear on your extension toolbar and be activated when you click on the icon

 ```
 Ensure the extension tool is "on": Check that the toggle slider (similar in visuals to the one seen when "developer mode" was turned on), it will appear BLUE when the extesnion is active/on.